KarolXX/Todo-app-Spring-Boot-/README.md

 * layout that contains projects in available only for logged in users with role `ROLE_ADMIN`

 ## Other information about this app:
-In this app I did not divide classes into packages by domains (task, group, project) as usual I prefer to do it, only by class roles (controller, logic, model).
+* In this app I did not divide classes into packages by domains (task, group, project) as usual I prefer to do it, only by class roles (controller, logic, model).
+* This project was made for educational purposes so some features like filter and interceptor that only logs the request method and URI may seem nonsensial